I hope that this page can help answer any questions you may have.

 2.)
 Math HomeLinks – To reinforce the skills we are learning in our math program.
 HomeLinks will come home after a lesson is completed.
 We will review the completed Home Links the following day.

 3.)
 Miscellaneous - Students may receive extra practice of needed skills from time to time.
 Also, there may be some fun family projects throughout the year.

-In the first grade we have a daily snack time (10 minutes).
+In the first grade we have a daily snack time (5 - 10 minutes).
 Please send in a healthy snack and drink (if snack milk was not purchased at registration time) for your child each day.
 Students can bring plastic reusable water bottles to drink from during the day.
 Cookies, chips, candy and soda will not be accepted as a snack.
 Acceptable snacks include: fruit, veggies, crackers, yogurt, graham crackers, pretzels, fruit snacks, etc. We do have a strawberry and peanut allergy so please be mindful when packing a snack each day.
 Please choose snacks that are easy to open since our time is limited.
 Also, please pack your child's snack separately from their lunch if possible.
 If there are any questions regarding snack, please feel free to contact me.